longjianli/longjianli.github.io/_teaching/asset-pricing.md

 date: 2017-09-01
 ---

 This course covers topics in finance theory.
-I no longer teach this course.
+I do not currently teach this course.

 ## [Syllabus](/files/272_syllabus.pdf)